Intellectual Property Insights from Fishman Stewart

 By Kristyn Webb

 Artificial Intelligence lawsuits have been grabbing headlines for a few years now.
-One of the most common challenges is whether AI should be free to train on data that is protected by copyright and owned by third parties without first obtaining permission.
+One of the most common legal challenges is whether AI should be free to train on data that is protected by copyright and owned by third parties without first obtaining permission.
 Is this fair use?

 Briefly, in US Copyright Law, fair use is a legal doctrine that allows limited use of copyrighted material without permission for purposes such as criticism, commentary, news reporting, teaching, scholarship, or research.
-Luckily, we now have an answer from the U.S. District Court in Delaware: using copyrighted works to train AI models is not fair use.
+Luckily, we now have an answer from the U.S. District Court in Delaware: using copyrighted works to train AI models without permission is not fair use.

 Thomson Reuters owns the legal research database Westlaw, which includes headnotes (editorial summaries written by legal experts).
 These headnotes help attorneys and judges quickly understand case rulings.
 ROSS Intelligence, an AI-driven legal research startup, aimed to create a competitor to Westlaw.